XaviDigi/Linkal/README.md

 # 🚀 Linkal

-Welcome to **Linkal**, the platform where startups can thrive, connect, and grow within a vibrant entrepreneurial community! 🌟
+Welcome to **Linkal**, the platform where startups can thrive, connect, and grow within a vibrant entrepreneurial community. 🌟

 ## 🌍 Live Demo